Improving Variational Counterdiabatic Driving with Weighted Actions and Computer Algebra: General framework

 \subsection{Computational algorithm using computer algebra}

-The minimization in Eq.~\eqref{eq:variational_char-general} is efficiently solved by an algebraic method, avoiding the costly manipulation of matrix expressions and the diagonalization.
+The minimization in Eq.~\eqref{eq:alpha-general} is efficiently solved by an algebraic method, avoiding the costly manipulation of matrix expressions of the Hamiltonian and driving operators.
 This is enabled because the algebraic expression of $\mathcal{S}^{(\mathcal{P})}_\lambda[V]$ in Eq.~\eqref{eq:S_min_2-general} involves no explicit matrix elements.

 We first fix $\lambda$ and discuss the calculation for a single $\lambda$.
 Inserting the ansatz in Eq.~\eqref{eq:ansatz} into the definition of $\mathcal{S}_{\lambda}^{(\mathcal{P})}[V]$ in Eq.~\eqref{eq:S_min_2-general}, we obtain